10 Things to Do in Cádiz in December

 • Where...
 In the Plaza de San Antonio, in the old town.

-Book a guided tour of Cadiz
+Book a guided tour of Cádiz

-2. Enjoy the zambombas flamencas in Jerez
+2. Enjoy the flamenco zambombas of Jerez

 Flamenco show| ©n8fire